Sonogenetics is a novel antiarrhythmic treatment: Results

-The appearance of spiral waves in the heart is clinically corresponding to tachycardia and may turn into fatal fibrillation.
-In excitable media such as the heart, waves with slower oscillation frequencies are always driven out of the boundary by faster waves \cite{cao2007chaos}.
-According to this principle, ICD electrodes are used clinically to generate fast target waves to overdrive spiral waves to treat slow tachycardia, called anti-tachycardia pacing \cite{echt1985circulation}.
-We propose to use ultrasound instead of ICD electrodes to generate high-frequency target waves non-invasively.
-Fig. 5 (and Movie S3) show ultrasound generates high-frequency target waves (8 Hz) to overdrive the slow spiral wave (6.3 Hz) out of the tissue boundary.
-We use the Jacobian-determinant method \cite{li2018pre} to mark the position of the tip of the spiral wave (white dot in Fig. 5).
-If the tip leaves the tissue, it can be determined that the spiral wave will disappear.
-At $t$=0 ms, the ultrasound is pulsed on a circular area (red shadow) to generate target waves.
-Then, the spiral wave is gradually driven to the boundary by the ultrasonic target wave, and the tip also moves to the boundary (as shown in the 300 ms and 600 ms snapshots in Fig. 5).
-At $t$=730 ms, the tip of the spiral wave leaves the tissue, and then the spiral wave gradually disappears.
-After the spiral wave is eliminated, we stop the ultrasonic target wave stimulation, and the cardiac tissue returns to the excitable state.
-In this case, according to the requirement for the ISPTA, we use $D$=0.1×8=0.8 ms and $\varGamma$ = 51.68 mmHg.
-Then, we calculate that $f_{min}^{MI}$=5.01 MHz and $f_{max}^{TI}$=5.83 MHz.
-Ultrasonic generation of target waves can avoid some disadvantages of ICD electrodes.
-According to the eikonal relation of the excitable medium \cite{xie1999pre}, the target wave must have a large enough excitable radius to propagate.
-Therefore, the electrodes of the ICD must be large enough to propagate the target wave, which may cause vascular damage when implanted.
-In addition, these electrodes are hard on the surface of the heart and may fall off when the heart beats, leading to treatment failure.
-Ultrasonic phased arrays can change the size and position of the focus area in real-time and can effectively prevent these shortcomings of ICD electrodes.
-Ultrasonic target waves can effectively eliminate slow spiral waves.
-However, the frequency of ultrasonic target waves has an upper limit, i.e., the frequency of target waves will not increase indefinitely as the frequency of the ultrasonic pulses increases (see SI, Fig. S4).
-Therefore, the mechanism of overdriving is only suitable for spiral waves with lower frequencies.
+Figure \ref{fig3}(a) (and Movie S3 in Supplemental Material \cite{supplementalmaterial}) shows how focused ultrasound stimulates high-frequency target waves ($8 \rm{Hz}$) to override the low-frequency rotor ($6.3 \rm{Hz}$) out of the tissue boundary.
+We use the Jacobian-determinant method \cite{li2018pre} to mark the position of the tip of the rotor (white dot in Fig. \ref{fig3}(a)).
+If the tip leaves the tissue, it can be determined that the rotor will disappear.
+At $t=0 \rm{ms}$, the focused ultrasound is pulsed on a circular area (red shadow) to generate target waves.
+Then, the rotor is gradually pushed to the boundary by the ultrasonic target wave, and the tip also moves to the boundary (as shown in the $300$ and $600 \rm{ms}$ snapshots in Fig. \ref{fig3}(a)).
+At $t=730 \rm{ms}$, the tip of the rotor leaves the tissue, and then the rotor gradually disappears.
+After the rotor is eliminated, we stop the ultrasonic target wave stimulation, and the cardiac tissue returns to its excitable state.
+In this case, according to the guidance for the $ISPTA$, we use $D=0.1\times8=0.8 \rm{ms}$ and $\varGamma = 51.68 \rm{mmHg}$.
+Then, we calculate that $f_{min}^{MI}=5.01 \rm{MHz}$ and $f_{max}^{TI}=5.83 \rm{MHz}$.